Recession Terms Word Search

 CONTRACTION

 An economic contraction is a phase of the business cycle during which GDP declines, economic output falls, and unemployment rises.
-Contractions are the opposite of expansions and are a normal part of the economic cycle.
+Contractions are the opposite of expansions and are a normal part of the economic cycle, though their severity and duration vary significantly.

 UNEMPLOYMENT